Traditional Czech breakfast includes scrambled or boiled eggs with sausage, rye or sourdough bread, pancakes with plum jam and various pastries.

 Pancakes – Palacinky (large thin type like a crepe Susette) or Livance (thicker smaller types made with yeast).

-During the weekend and when we had more time in the morning, we would make pancakes and then add cheese curd (tvaroh), fruit compote or jam.
+During the weekend and when we had more time in the morning, we would make pancakes and then add cheese curd (tvaroh), fruit compote or jam as a topping.
 It was such a treat!

 Gugelhupf – Babovka